 —The ‘impatient meditation’: guitar tuning in fine detail – in-depth exploration, approaching from many different angles: theoretical, physical, historical, psychological, spiritual, etc (the ‘why’)

 —Indian tanpura samples in all 12 keys – bathe your ears in the clashing, cascading colours of the overtone series with some HQ Indian drones, great for adding texture to your improvisations (free to download)

 —Musical puzzle: James Taylor’s ‘stretched’ tuning – is it possible to reach his microtonally-tweaked setup with no electronic technology, using a modified ‘harmonic beating’ method? (for frequency nerds)

 —Open canvas: Joni Mitchell’s visual imagination – how does Joni’s intriguing, ‘colour palette’ approach to composing in altered tunings draw from her lifelong passion for painting?
 (GW – forthcoming)

 [—Soon: more global tuning ideas, including microtonal concepts from Arabic maqam and Javanese gamelan.
-Currently writing Darbar’s Index of Hindustani Raga, so plenty on Indian classical tunings too]
+Currently writing an Index of Hindustani Raga with Darbar, so plenty on Indian classical tunings too]

 Dedicated to my two tuning gurus – jazz master Guy Harrup from Bath, and Pandit Shivnath Mishra of the Benares sitar lineage.
 Questions & criticism encouraged – I’ll try and keep this project ‘in tune’, updating it continuously as more viewpoints come in.
 All contributions credited, all content to stay free.
 Tell me what I’ve missed, what else to add, etc!